singleron-RD/scdynascope/docs/modules.md

 ## substitution

-Computes the overall conversion rates in reads and plots a barplot.
+Computes the overall substitution rates in reads and plots a barplot.

 **Output files**

-- `{sample}.substitution.tsv` The overall substitution rates for each conversion type in reads.
+- `{sample}.TC_substitution.tsv` Substitution rate of labeled and background sites.

 ## labeled